TheRoniOne/Cleaner.jl/docs/src/man/name_changing.md

 ```

-If all you want is to change the column names to be your desired ones, you can always use the `rename` and
+If all you want is to change the column names to be your desired ones, you can always use the `rename`, `rename!` and
-`rename!` functions.
+`rename_ROT` functions.

 ```jldoctest name_polish
 julia> rename(ct, [:A, :B])